marissarousseau/politicalspectrumquiz/README.md

 # Political Spectrum Quiz
- A political spectrum quiz that determines which quadrant of the political spectrum you belong in.
+ A quiz that determines which quadrant of the political spectrum you belong in.

+ Coming soon: Specific graphical results.